MrYsLab/esp4s-aio/README.md

 #####Y Bloque de texto y guía del usuario siempre en español - gracias, José Manuel Ruiz Gutiérrez

+##Usage: python3 esp4s-aio.py
+### Note, thay you may have to manually set the COM port to match your system (see esplora_serial.py).
+This will all be corrected in the future.

 <p align="center">
   <img src="https://raw.github.com/MrYsLab/esp4s/master/documentation/kids.png?raw=true" alt="Sublime's custom image"/>
 </p>